frankban/django-endless-pagination/doc/templatetags_reference.rst

         return ('previous', 1, None, current_page, 'last')

-If ``ENDLESS_PAGINATION_PAGE_LIST_CALLABLE`` is *None* the internal callable ``utils.get_page_numbers`` is used, generating a Digg-style pagination.
+If ``ENDLESS_PAGINATION_PAGE_LIST_CALLABLE`` is *None* the internal callable ``endless_pagination.utils.get_page_numbers`` is used, generating a Digg-style pagination.

-An alternative implementation is available: ``utils.get_elastic_page_numbers``.
+An alternative implementation is available:
-It adapts its output to the number of pages, making it arguably more usable when there are many of them.
+``endless_pagination.utils.get_elastic_page_numbers``: it adapts its output to the number of pages, making it arguably more usable when there are many of them.

 This must be called after `paginate`_ or `lazy_paginate`_.